cython/cython/docs/src/userguide/extension_types.rst

             ...
         } PyComplexObject;

-       At runtime, a check will be performed when importing the cython c-extension module that ``__builtin__.complex``'s ``tp_basicsize``
+       At runtime, a check will be performed when importing the Cython c-extension module that ``__builtin__.complex``'s ``tp_basicsize``
        matches ``sizeof(`PyComplexObject)``.
-This check can fail if in the cython c-extension module was compiled with one version of the ``complexobject.h`` header but imported into a python with a changed header.
+This check can fail if the Cython c-extension module was compiled with one version of the ``complexobject.h`` header but imported into a Python with a changed header.
 This check can be tweaked by using ``check_size`` in the name specification clause.